matthewbauer/2048/README.md

 # 2048i
 A fork of [2048](https://github.com/gabrielecirulli/2048) which is a small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).

-Unlike 2048, numbers are multiplied together instead of added.
-Also, negatives and imaginary numbers show up.
+Unlike 2048, negatives and imaginary numbers show up.
+They can be multiplied together to get a real number.
+Positive numbers act like they do in 2048.
 Have fun!

 Made just for fun.
 [Play it here!](http://matthewbauer.github.io/2048i/)